 With Bennett’s fracture, a small part of the metacarpal bone will remain attached to the volar ligament, whilst the main part of the bone is dislocated.
 It is similar to a Rolando fracture which is also a fracture to the base of the thumb, but with more serious fragmenting of bones.

 A Bennett fracture is a serious injury which if not treated correctly can cause permanent disability.

 In particular, problems, when bringing the thumb across the palm of the hand and pinching with the index or middle fingers are common if the fracture does not heal properly.

 - If you suspect a fracture of any bones in your hand then seek urgent medical attention immediately.

-- Surgery will be required to ensure minimal or no long term disability.
+- Surgery will be required to ensure minimal or no long-term disability.

 Bennett’s fracture surgery

-Expert interview: Mr. Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon talks about surgery for Bennett’s Fracture.
+Expert interview: Mr Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon talks about surgery for Bennett’s Fracture.

 This is a break of the trapezius bone in the wrist.
-It is a rare injury, occuring in less than 5% of carpal fractures.
-However, it often accompanies a Bennett’s fracture.
+It is a rare injury, occurring in less than 5% of carpal fractures.
+However, it often accompanies Bennett’s fracture.
 A CT scan is best for confirming the diagnosis.
 If the amount of bone displacement is great then it will need to be surgically repaired and pinned to avoid future complications.